J0R0W/TNAS-P2P/readme.md

 ## License

-This project is licensed under the MIT License.
-See the `LICENSE` file for more details.
+This project is licensed under the Creative Commons Attribution-NonCommercial 4.0 International (CC BY-NC 4.0) License.